The mainpage allows configuring of the general preferences within Animal Shelter Manager.

 Anonymize personal data after this many years: If this option is on, the system will automatically anonymize person records this many years after their creation.
 Anonymizing will blank the name, email, address and telephone fields.
 The city, state and zipcode (town, county and postcode for other locales) will be retained along with the rest of the person data for statistics and reporting.
 This option helps organisations in the EU to comply with data retention policies and the GDPR by removing identifiable personal data.

-To be anonymized, a record needs to be older than the retention period, and all payments, movements or log entries attached to the person must be older than the retention period.
+To be anonymized, a record needs to be older than the retention period, and all payments, clinic appointments, movements or log entries attached to the person must be older than the retention period.
 The person record cannot have any flag that indicates an ongoing relationship with the shelter.
 These flags are:

 aco, adoptioncoordinator, retailer, homechecker, member, shelter, foster, staff, vet, volunteer